 Perched on the Hudson River in the Hudson County of New Jersey, Hoboken is a small city located across from Lower Manhattan.

-The town is a part of the New York metropolitan area and is a central transportation hub for the tri-state region with Hoboken Terminal.
+The city is a part of the New York metropolitan area and is a central transportation hub for the tri-state region with Hoboken Terminal.

-The nightlife of the city is also very much worth experiencing, with several unique bars and clubs, you are guaranteed to have a great time.
+The city's nightlife is also very much worth experiencing; with several unique bars and clubs, you are guaranteed to have a great time.

 With breathtakingly stunning views, scrumptious food, waterfront bars, and all the other fantastic attractions, Hoboken will win over your heart.

-Here are some of the best things to do and best places to see in the charming city of Hoboken.
+Here are the 20 best things to do and the best places to see in the charming city of Hoboken.

 The gallery was opened in 2011, and it aims to bring a new, informal, and fresh approach towards collecting and showcasing fine contemporary art.

-The gallery is also a popular venue for private events; the elegant space of the gallery is perfect for hosting intimate events with immaculate ambience surrounded by the surreal artwork.
+The gallery is also a popular venue for private events; the elegant space of the gallery is perfect for hosting intimate events with an immaculate ambiance surrounded by surreal artwork.

 Visit the Barsky Gallery to witness the remarkable and thought-provoking contemporary art and local art scene of Hoboken.